MicrosoftLearning/mslearn-ai-fundamentals/Instructions/Exercises/00-explore-foundry.md

     - `Can I implement an AI speech solution using Foundry Tools?`

     - `Find me an example of using the OpenAI SDK for Python to submit a prompt via the Responses API.`

+    > **Note**: Some of these prompts will cause the agent to use an MCP tool that connects to the Microsoft Learn documentation site.
+If you're not sure what an MCP tool is, ask Anton!

 ## Summary